beverloo/php-ece/README.md

 Encrypts `$plaintext` using AEAD_AES_GCM_128 using `$key` as the encryption key and `$nonce` as the IV.

+The `$key` must be passed as a binary string that is exactly 128 bits (16 bytes) in length.
+The `$nonce` must be passed as a binary string that is exactly 96 bits (12 bytes) in length.

 An authentication tag of 128 bits (16 bytes) will be prepended to the returned string.
 The returned string wil be in binary format.